Archery: Modern form

-To shoot an arrow, an archer first assumes the correct stance.
-The body should be at or nearly perpendicular to the target and the shooting line, with the feet placed shoulder-width apart.
-As an archer progresses from beginner to a more advanced level other stances such as the "open stance" or the "closed stance" may be used, although many choose to stick with a "neutral stance".
-Each archer has a particular preference, but mostly this term indicates that the leg furthest from the shooting line is a half to a whole foot-length from the other foot, on the ground.
+In modern target archery, the standard shooting stance positions the archer's body at or nearly perpendicular to the target and the shooting line, with feet placed approximately shoulder-width apart.
+This is commonly referred to as a "neutral stance".
+More experienced archers may adopt variations such as an "open stance" (front foot angled toward the target) or "closed stance" (front foot angled away), depending on the individual preference and shooting style.

 To load, the bow is pointed toward the ground, tipped slightly clockwise of vertical (for a right handed shooter) and the shaft of the arrow is placed on the arrow rest or shelf.
 The back of the arrow is attached to the bowstring with the nock (a small locking groove located at the proximal end of the arrow).
 This step is called "nocking the arrow".
 Typical arrows with three vanes should be oriented such that a single vane, the "cock feather", is pointing away from the bow, to improve the clearance of the arrow as it passes the arrow rest.

 A compound bow is fitted with a special type of arrow rest, known as a launcher, and the arrow is usually loaded with the cock feather/vane pointed either up, or down, depending upon the type of launcher being used.

 The bowstring and arrow are held with three fingers, or with a mechanical arrow release.
 Most commonly, for finger shooters, the index finger is placed above the arrow and the next two fingers below, although several other techniques have their adherents around the world, involving three fingers below the arrow, or an arrow pinching technique.
 Instinctive shooting is a technique eschewing sights and is often preferred by traditional archers (shooters of longbows and recurves).
 In either the split finger or three finger under case, the string is usually placed in the first or second joint, or else on the pads of the fingers.
 When using a mechanical release aid, the release is hooked onto the D-loop.

 Another type of string hold, used on traditional bows, is the type favoured by the Mongol warriors, known as the "thumb release", style.
 This involves using the thumb to draw the string, with the fingers curling around the thumb to add some support.
 To release the string, the fingers are opened out and the thumb relaxes to allow the string to slide off the thumb.
 When using this type of release, the arrow should rest on the same side of the bow as the drawing hand i.e. Left hand draw = arrow on left side of bow.